MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 Now we must create a reusable element that will act as a template for our post.
 Open the page dropdown and create a new reusable element, calling it "post".
 We want our post to show the creator's profile picture, their user name, the creation date, where the user was when they created it, their message, and the photo (if they included one).
 Since this reusable element is going to dynamically display information from a specific thing, we need to click on the white rectangle and select "post" under "Type of content".
 Add all the elements to include this information so that it looks like this:

 (photo 39)

+Now we are going to make sure the image element only extends the post's window if the user actually included a photo.
+Add a "Group" Container over the image.
+Make sure the image is nested inside it by dragging it in the group until the group's borders turn red.
+Click on the image and type in "Parent Group's image" under the "Dynamic image" input.
+Select the group again and set "Type of content" to image.
+Also set the "Data source" input to "Parent group's post's picture".
+Now set the following settings as shown here:

+| - This element is visible on page load -> Unchecked
+| - Make this element fixed-width -> Checked
+| - Collapse this element's height when hidden -> Checked

+Now go into the Conditional tab and define a new condition.
+In the input labelled "When", insert "Parent group's post's picture is not empty".
+Select "This element is visible", making sure that it is checked.

+(photo 48)

+When the posts functionality is complete, they will now collapse the photo section when a photo is not provided by the user.

 Notice that each element is set to say "Parent group's post's email/Creation Date/message/image/etc." In this case, the "Parent group" is the reusable element.
 Setting each visual element dynamically like this is important because each post's email/Creation Date/message/image is going to be different, and we want the post's content to change accordingly.